History of rail transportation in the United States: Impact on American economy and society

-Shipping freight and passengers
+Shipping freight and passengers, and the overall significance of the railroads

 First they provided a highly efficient network for shipping freight and passengers across a large national market.
 The result was a transforming impact on most sectors of the economy including manufacturing, retail and wholesale, agriculture and finance.
 Supplemented with the Telegraph that added rapid communications, the United States now had an integrated national market practically the size of Europe, with no internal barriers or tariffs, all supported by a common language, and financial system and a common legal system.
 The railroads at first supplemented, then largely replaced the previous transportation modes of turnpikes and canals, rivers and intracoastal ocean traffic.
 Highly efficient Northern railroads played a major role in winning the Civil War, while the overburdened Southern lines collapsed in the face of an insurmountable challenge.
 In the late 19th century pipelines were built for the oil trade, and in the 20th century trucking and aviation emerged.

+Railroads not only increased the speed of transportation, they also dramatically lowered its cost.
+The first transcontinental railroad resulted in passengers and freight being able to cross the country in a matter of days instead of months and at one tenth the cost of stagecoach or wagon transport.
+This was particularly significant in the West, which has few navigable rivers.
+As a result of the tremendous reduction in freight rates that rail transportation provided compared to the high cost of wagon transportation, now farming, ranching and mining could be done at a profit throughout the West.

+For example, before the railroads were built in the West, if a farmer were to ship a load of corn only 200 miles to Chicago, the cost of shipping it there by wagon would exceed the price for which the corn could be sold.
+So, under such circumstances, farming could not be done at a profit.
+Mining and other economic activity in the West were similarly inhibited because of the high cost of wagon transportation.
+One Congressman referring to the West, bluntly stated that "All that land wasn't worth ten cents until the railroads came."

+Freight rates by rail were a small fraction of what they had been with wagon transport.
+By 1887, it was calculated that the railroads were hauling a thousand ton-miles of freight for every person in the United States annually, and that if this freight were hauled by wagon, it would cost 20 times as much (and cost more than the entire value of the country's gross national product).
+When the United States bought the Louisiana Purchase in 1803, people thought that it would take 300 years to populate it.
+With the introduction of the railroad, it took only 30 years.
+The low cost of shipping by rail resulted in what had been referred to on maps as the Great American Desert becoming the great American breadbasket.